Words Related to Opinion and Argument - Forming or Expressing an Opinion 6

 to get involved in an argument, discussion, or activity and share one's opinions

-to carefully watch someone in order to make a judgment call about their character, abilities, etc.
+to observe someone closely to evaluate their character, abilities, etc.

 the way that an idea, opinion, or a point of view is received or approved by people